o3de/sig-simulation/rfcs/RFC Simulation Interfaces.md

 uint8 state
 ```

-Transition from PLAYING to STOPPED will trigger level reloading.
+The transition from PLAYING to STOPPED will trigger level reloading.
 That will take a while to complete. \
-Transition from PLAYING to PAUSED will ask default physics scene to be disabled.
+The transition from PLAYING to PAUSED will ask the default physics scene to be disabled.
-It will stop movement of all PhysX articulations, rigid bodies (both kinematic and simulated) and characters, but some animations will be played.
+It will stop movement of all PhysX articulations, rigid bodies (both kinematic and simulated), and characters, but some animations will be played.
-Transition from PLAYING to QUITTING will simply calling :
+The transition from PLAYING to QUITTING will simply call:
 ```cpp
  int* ptr = nullptr;
  *ptr= 99;